Cache Redis for Users CLI¶

 ./redis_user_action.sh getenablecache

-Returns 0 if LiteSpeed WordPress plugin Redis enabling is active; 1 if it is not active.
+Returns 0 if Redis cache enabling for the LiteSpeed Cache for WordPress plugin is active, or 1 if it is not.
 No parameters.

 Example

-In a script do an action if cache enabling is enabled:
+In a script, perform an action if cache enabling is active:

 if ./redis_user_action.sh getenablecache; then